sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/DB scan.md

 - Continue iterating through unprocessed data points until all points are processed.
 - Each iteration might lead to the formation of a new cluster or the assignment of noise points.

-**In summary, DBSCAN works by:**

-2. Identifying core points based on their density and proximity to other points.
-4. Expanding clusters by finding the neighbors of core points and recursively processing them.
-6. Labeling any data point not belonging to a cluster as noise.

 **Advantages of DBSCAN:**